ahmadsyahdirizmi/GasDetector/README.md

-# IoT-Based WC Cleanliness Detection Using MQ-135 Sensor for Ammonia Monitoring
+# GoKillS: IoT-Based WC Cleanliness Detection Using MQ-135 Sensor for Ammonia Monitoring

 ## Overview
 This project uses an IoT system to monitor ammonia levels in public restrooms in real-time using the MQ-135 sensor.
 It aims to improve restroom cleanliness and user experience by providing timely notifications to cleaning staff.